INFM 211 Informatics Culminating Project Capstone Course

 The Organizational Consulting Project (OCP) fulfills the culminating project (capstone) requirement for the MS in Informatics degree program.
 This is a practice-based project where each student demonstrates problem-solving and analytical abilities as well as project management and self-management skills.
 Each student will liaise with a client to identify a project, gather data, diagnose issues, and implement solutions.

 Students are expected to identify a real-world partner for their Organizational Consulting Project.
 Students typically develop a relevant project at their place of employment, a volunteer setting, within their professional networking community, or with another applicable organization.
-If a real-world partner cannot be identified, students may work with their OCP instructor to develop a mock scenario representative of a real-world Informatics consulting experience.
+The e-Portfolio option is available to students who are unable to provide a real-world partner.

 Students are required to identify their organizational consulting project partner during the semester prior to enrolling in INFM 211, and notify the OCP instructor of their project objectives prior to the first day of the INFM 211 semester start in order to begin this course.